DanteHealy/Thinking_Hats/README.md

     a.
 Overview of the Six Thinking Hats framework

 3. Call to action encourages the users to start a problem solving exercise:
     a.
 Button to guided session page
-    b.
-Flashing icon encouraging the user to start the session

 4. Accordion which tucks away further information content neatly and icons indicating the drop down functionlity.
 Includes:
     a.
 A fast start cheat sheet as an infographic with a button to download the pdf